CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • April 2019

 Science around the globe today.
-Knowingly, many of our leading scholars 1 use old concepts with deep problems, i.e. space, time, and infinity.2 All three continue to be challenged.3 Our simple map of the universe, 202 base-2 notations or doublings 4 from the Planck units to the age and size of the universe, opens a different perspective.
-The first 64 notations duplicate the doublings of the wheat on the chessboard squares,5 a provocative mathematical challenge.
-Yet, one very fine Australian physicist told us that the range is too small to be meaningful.
-Although scholars have been reluctant to engage all 202 notations, this effort and website will persevere.
+Knowingly, most of our leading scholars 1 use old concepts with deep problems, i.e. space, time, and infinity.2 All three continue to be challenged.3 Our simple map of the universe, 202 base-2 notations or doublings 4 from the Planck units to the age and size of the universe, opens a different perspective.
+The first 64 notations are actual and symbolic, like the stories of the doublings of the wheat on the chessboard squares.5 It is an old provocative mathematical challenge, yet little understood.

-Our challenge is to establish a mathematical bridge from well-established scientific measurements to all the base-2 numbers generated from Planck’s four base units.
-This homepage is an attempt to refine our focus so scholars can begin to discern possible mathematical relations with these numbers.
+E8: Our challenge is to establish a mathematical bridge from well-established scientific measurements to all the base-2 numbers generated from Planck’s four base units.
+This homepage is an attempt to refine our focus so scholars can begin to discern possible mathematical relations within these numbers.
 We’ve studied them and know we need help.
-We expect within notations 0, 1, or 2, the sphere* begins to manifest.
-Perhaps before Notation 64, the complexities of E8 manifest.
-Perhaps, between Notations 63 to 80 (see chart above), the Standard Model of Elementary Particles 6 emerges.
+We expect within Notation-0 the sphere* begins to manifest.
+An hypothesis: Before Notation 64, the complexities of E8 manifest.
+Another hypothesis: Between Notations 64 to 80 (see chart at the top), the Standard Model of Elementary Particles 6 emerges.

 History.
 Yes, this work began in December 2011 in a high school geometry class.7 Its simple mathematics creates unique continuities from the infinitesimal Planck Time and Planck Length to the current age and size of the universe.
-That it takes just 202.345+ notations surprises most of us.
-That it logically encapsulates everything, everywhere for all time seems uncanny.
-An early analysis of these numbers, six groups of prime numbers across the grid,8 has a challenging logic which prompted the beginning of a chart for a notation-by-notation analysis.9 Perhaps our most important analysis is a comparison between our 202 notations and the big bang epochs.10 The key difference, just a fraction of a second, is the first three of the seventeen big bang epochs.11
+That it takes just 202+ notations surprises most of us.
+That it logically encapsulates everything, everywhere for all time is a challenge.
+An early analysis of these numbers, six groups of prime numbers across the grid,8 is essentially logical, yet begs for a deep analysis of our chart; that is a notation-by-notation analysis.9 We did an initial comparison between our 202 notations and the big bang epochs.10 The key difference, just a fraction of a second, is the first three of the seventeen big bang epochs.11